-As protecting the health of our students and keeping them safe is our top priority, DIT will take the following measures in the winter semester 2020/21:
+As protecting the health of our students and keeping them safe is our top priority, DIT will take the following measures in the summer semester 2021:

 Spend your ERASMUS study semester at DIT and combine it with practical experience in Germany

 Students can study either in English or German; Tourism Management, General Business and General Engineering are study programmes which were developed specifically according to the needs of our international exchange students, thus, they are taught in English.
 Besides, we offer many other top German degrees among eight faculties.
 After the study semester (either at our main campus in Deggendorf or our European Campus in Pfarrkirchen) students complete a single semester internship directly at the Deggendorf Institute of Technology, or receive support to find an internship position in a partnering German company.
 We support with (preparatory or regular) German language courses, intercultural training and soft skill workshops, and simplify VISA and work permits.

 This unique programme offers students the opportunity to become more culturally aware, especially regarding the German lifestyle, and implement gained soft as well as hard skills back in their home country.

 The geographical location of our university is in beautiful Bavaria, a state which offers a variety of attractive leisure time activities along with fascinating historic places and traditional cafés, restaurants and markets.
 There are plenty of sports activities you can undertake, from horseback riding over canoeing on the Danube river to hiking in the famous Bavarian Forest.
 Bavaria offers a relaxed and recreative environment, and you will be stunned by how beautiful Deggendorf shines throughout all four seasons.
 Yet, the town is located very centrally, meaning that you can reach other cities like Passau, Regensburg and Munich easily by train within a minimum period of time.

 What do I need to know about this programme?